metacpan/metacpan-cpan-extracted/distros/W/WebService-KvKAPI/README.md

 # METHODS

+## has\_api\_host

+Check if you have an API host set or if you use the default.
+Publicly available for those who need it.

 ## api\_call

 Directly do an API call towards the KvK API.
 Returns the JSON datastructure as an `HashRef`.

 ## profile

 Retreive detailed information of one company.
 Dies when the company cannot be found.
-Make sure to call `search` first in case you don't want to die.
+Make sure to call ["search" in WebService::KvKAPI](https://metacpan.org/pod/WebService%3A%3AKvKAPI#search) first in case you don't want to die.

 ## search